Know - Whakapapa me te whanaungatanga | Culture and Identity

 Another element of this context is our country’s participation in international conflicts and the ways we remember these, both of which have evolved over time.

-At Waitangi, we will often focus on the way Māori have been excluded from the cultural ideals of our nation, despite the assurance of Te Tiriti o Waitangi, and how redress has and continues to be sought.
+During a visit to Waitangi, we will often focus on the way Māori have been excluded from the cultural ideals of our nation, despite the assurance of Te Tiriti o Waitangi, and how redress has and continues to be sought.
 We might look at relevant laws that the Crown passed to support their view of an ideal country which negatively affected Māori (such as the Native Land Acts from 1862 and 1865).
 Te Rau Aroha and its associated Whare Maumahara are where we critically examine the changing ways we have and are participating in international conflicts and how we remember people’s sacrifices.